 Scientists at Cancer Research UK have developed a smartphone game to help them analyze information from the largest genetic study into breast cancer.
 Game developers worked with these scientists to translate anonymous genetic data gathered from thousands of breast tumors into an adventure in space.

 They hope thousands of people will play the game, “Play to Cure: Genes in Space” and help them pinpoint more precisely which genes cause the disease.
 Computer software isn’t accurate enough to decode this data, and it would take years for scientists to sort through this data alone.
+If you want to play more interactive games just like this, you can try sites such as 카지노사이트.

 In the game, players navigate their spaceships safely around many obstructions while on a fast-paced mission to collect a precious material known as Element Alpha.